vogtp/go-basic-auth/README.md

 A go module for simple HTTP basic auth.

-Currently a LDAP backend and a simple inmemory backend is provided.
+Currently a LDAP backend and a simple in memory backend is provided.

 ```go
 	allowMap := make(map[string]string)